Don’t Date After Divorce—Without Doing These 11 Things First

 Use online dating strategically

 Long gone are the days when online dating had a stigma.
 If you’re looking to start a new relationship, you might want to consider a matchmaking app or website.
-Try these opening lines to land a date.
+Try these opening lines to land a date which are more sincere than these cheesy pick up lines.
 House recommends getting on the phone before you decide to meet in person.
 “Have a one-hour phone call where you get to know the person,” she says.
 “It’s easier to call it off after a phone call than a first date.”
 If you do decide to meet face-to-face, Dr. Campbell suggests starting with a casual meet-up like grabbing coffee or taking a walk.
 You’ll be able to sense the potential without committing to a formal dinner date.

 Put your kids first